tobealive/docs/docs/getting-started/installation.md

 #### Windows

-On Windows, start a new shell with administrative privileges, for example by pressing the
+On Windows, start a new shell with administrative privileges, for example, by pressing the
 <kbd>Windows Key</kbd>, then type `cmd.exe`, right-click on its menu entry, and choose `Run as
 administrator`.
-In the new administrative shell, cd to the path where you have compiled V, then
-type:
+In the new administrative shell, cd to the path where you have compiled V, then type:

 ```bat
 v symlink